Skip to content

 Updated: Jun 18, 2023 @ 2:02 pm

-Reading Time: 3 Minutes
+Less than 1 minute Reading Time: Minutes

 At Tad Nelson and Associates, we stay on top of changes in Texas drunk driving laws.
 On June 2, Governor Abbott signed Bentley’s Law after it was passed by the legislature.
 Bentley’s Law will make defendants convicted of intoxicated manslaughter responsible for paying child support when they kill a parent.